Leaves of Absence

 - Medical leaves of absence are appropriate when a student needs time away from CMC to pursue treatment for a physical or psychological condition.

 - CMC may place students on a mandatory leave of absence as described in this policy.

 The primary reason for a leave may not be to attend another college or university full time, either within the US or abroad, for transfer credit purposes.
 However, CMC will allow students on leave to transfer up to 2 units of pre-approved coursework back to CMC for each regular semester away.

 General Leaves of Absence & Return

 The Registrar approves requests for general leaves of absence (GLOA).
 Regularly enrolled students in good academic and disciplinary standing may request a GLOA for any legitimate reason, other than physical or psychological conditions, by submitting a completed GLOA request form to the Registrar.
-GLOAs may be requested any time prior to the last day to drop courses without record within a semester.
-In exceptional situations, such as the death or illness of a close family member, students may request a GLOA after the drop date by petitioning the Academic Standards Committee (ASC).
+GLOAs may be requested any time prior to the voluntary withdrawal deadline within a semester.
+In exceptional situations, such as the death or illness of a close family member, students may request a GLOA after the voluntary withdrawal date by petitioning the Academic Standards Committee (ASC).
 Students with such extenuating circumstances may request late withdrawal or incomplete grades, as appropriate.
 The timing of a leave may have financial consequences, thus students requesting leaves are advised to make their plans known as far in advance as possible.
 Students are advised to confer directly with Student Accounts and Financial Aid to understand the financial consequences of their choices.